gatsbyjs/gatsby/docs/tutorial/blog-netlify-cms-tutorial/index.md

 To make sure that Netlify CMS has access to your GitHub repo, you need to set up an OAuth application on GitHub.
 The instructions for that are here: [Netlify's Using an Authorization Provider](https://www.netlify.com/docs/authentication-providers/#using-an-authentication-provider).

 For the "Homepage URL" – you can use your Netlify subdomain, `[name-of-your-site].netlify.com`, or you can use a custom domain.
-To customize the subdomain, look for the "Edit site name" field under "Domain Management".
+To customize the subdomain, look for the "Edit site name" field under "Domain Management" for your project on the [Netlify app](https://app.netlify.com).
 To connect your Netlify site to your custom domain instead, see [Netlify’s instructions on custom domains](https://www.netlify.com/docs/custom-domains/).

 Once you've configured an authentication provider then you'll be able to use Netlify CMS at your deployed site to add new posts.